urbit/urbit.org-reloaded/content/applications/~worpet-bildet/portal.md

 ### Portal is the front page for urbit

 Portal made its debut as the solution to decentralized discovery on Urbit.
-It enables anyone on Urbit to curate content, apps, and groups for other ships to discover
+Portal enables anyone on Urbit to curate content, apps, and groups for other ships to discover

 ![Screenshot](https://storage.googleapis.com/media.urbit.org/site/ecosystem/applications/portal-screenshot.png)